A novel Cosmic Filament catalogue from SDSS data: Data

 \subsection{eBOSS}

-The eBOSS survey uses three different tracers: LRG, ELG (emission line galaxies), and QSO.
-The most recent data is reported in SDSS DR16 \citep[see][]{dawson2016,ahumada2020,ross2020}.
-Catalogues for each type are reported separately: \begin{itemize} \item LRG: galaxies in this sample are located between $0.6<z<1.0$ in both the North and South galactic cap.
+The eBOSS survey uses three different tracers: LRGs, emission line galaxies (ELGs), and QSOs.
+The most recent data are reported in SDSS DR16 \citep[see][]{dawson2016,ahumada2020,ross2020}.
+Catalogues for each type are reported separately: \begin{itemize} \item LRGs: Galaxies in this sample are located in the range of $0.6<z<1.0$ in both the north and south Galactic cap.
 The sky footprint can be seen in \Cref{f:skies} (third row).
-The sky fraction is approximately $8.4\%$ and $6.0\%$ for the North and South galactic caps, respectively.
-The North galactic cap is a subregion of the BOSS footprint, around half of the size and very regular.
-The South galactic cap is irregular and presents a gap.
-Given that the area close to borders may introduce spurious detections (\Cref{ap:clean}), the region available for the analysis is too small to be used for our filament finding algorithm: we do not include this cap. \item ELG: galaxies in this sample are located between $0.6<z<1.1$ in both the North and South galactic cap.
+The sky fraction is approximately $8.4\%$ and $6.0\%$ for the north and south Galactic caps, respectively.
+The north Galactic cap is a subregion of the BOSS footprint; it is around half the size of this latter and is very regular.
+The south Galactic cap is irregular and presents a gap.
+Given that the area close to borders may introduce spurious detections (\Cref{ap:clean}), the region available for the analysis is too small to be used for our filament-finding algorithm: we do not include this cap. \item ELGs: Galaxies in this sample are located in the range of $0.6<z<1.1$ in both the north and south Galactic cap.
 The sky footprint can be seen in \Cref{f:skies} (bottom row).
-The sky fraction is $1.6\%$ and $2.0\%$ for the North and South galactic caps, respectively.
-Both of these caps are too small and irregular for the algorithm, so we do not use this sample. \item QSO: quasars in this sample are located between $0.8<z<2.2$ in the North and South galactic cap.
+The sky fraction is $1.6\%$ and $2.0\%$ for the north and south Galactic caps, respectively.
+Both of these caps are too small and irregular for the algorithm, so we do not use this sample. \item QSOs: Quasars in this sample are located in the range of $0.8<z<2.2$ in the north and south Galactic cap.
 The sky footprint is identical to the one for LRG, which can be seen in \Cref{f:skies} (third row).
-The sky fraction is approximately $8.4\%$ and $6.0\%$ for the North and South galactic caps, respectively.
-As before, we are unable to use the data in the South galactic cap, we use only the North galactic cap. \end{itemize}
+The sky fraction is approximately $8.4\%$ and $6.0\%$ for the north and south Galactic caps, respectively.
+As before, we are unable to use the data in the south Galactic cap, and so we use only the north Galactic cap. \end{itemize}